exlunaproject/underscript/README.md

 # Underscript Lua Extensions

-Underscript is ninja Lua extension library that extends Lua to:
+Underscript is a ninja Lua extension library that extends Lua to:

 * **Run a wide variety of scripting languages from within Lua scripts** through the _script function.
 The script can use the variables from the Lua script as it was part of itself.
-All kinds of scripting languages are supported, including various versions of Lua itself - allowing to run for example a LuaJIT script from within a standard Lua script.
-This function is expanding and evolving.
+All kinds of scripting languages are supported, including various versions of Lua itself - allowing to run for example a LuaJIT from within standard Lua.
+The _script method is expanding and evolving.
 * **Cross-language import** a library through requirex functions (still limited and evolving).
 This allows for example to require a JavaScript file like it was a Lua script and then use its functions.
 * **Run 32-bit Lua on Lua 64-bit** through the require32 function.
 This LoL (Lua on Lua) system allows to load and use legacy 32-bit Lua DLLs and libraries from within a 64-bit Lua application (still beta and evolving).